Armchair-Heavy-Industries/Xol-Toolhead/docs/printing.md

 It is recommended to print a calibration part of a known size and adjust slicer shrinkage compensation.

 ### Printer tuning
+⚠️ **Use Arachne wall generator.
+There is a known issue that is being worked on, for now, use Arachne.**
 Making Xol easier to assemble also meant making the main hotend mount part a more difficult print.
 You will need to have a reasonably well callibrated printer (although it was tested on a barely tuned Ender 3). <br/>
 Some things in particular to note:
 * Support removal `If you're printing too hot or with insufficient cooling the built in supports may be dificult to remove.`